Historical Apoplexy · State Legislative Adaptations · Louisiana

 (a) Year 1: Planning, commission establishment, initial site

-selection for parish distribution centers, and K-20 pipeline
+selection for parish distribution centers.
+Appropriation: to be

-Legislative Fiscal Office based on detailed implementation plan;
+determined by the Legislative Fiscal Office based on detailed

 Appropriation: to be determined;